VolmitSoftware/docs/wormholes/02-concepts.md

 | `INBOUND` | no | yes |
 | `LOCKED` | no | no |

 Default for a new portal is both directions enabled (`BOTH`).
 Mirror mode and managed dimensional kinds override or freeze this control in the menu.
-Vanilla-managed nether/end portals keep fixed travel rules (see [Building Portals](/wormholes/03-building-portals) and vanilla replace).
+Vanilla-managed nether/end portals keep fixed travel rules (see [03 - Building Portals](/wormholes/03-building-portals) and vanilla replace).

 ## Local vs remote portals